ibm-cloud-docs/Cloudant/accounts/cors.md

 CORS support is available in the {{site.data.keyword.cloudant_short_notm}} Dashboard.

-You can update your CORS settings by using the CORS tab within the dashboard:
+You can update your CORS settings by using the CORS tab within the dashboard.
+See the following screenshot:

 ![CORS dashboard lets you connect to remote servers directly from the brower.
 Using CORS, you can host browser-based apps on static pages, and load data directly from {{site.data.keyword.cloudant_short_notm}}.](../images/corsdashboard.png){: caption="Figure 1.
 CORS dashboard" caption-side="bottom"}